King of the Ring (2002): Preliminary matches

 The event began with the semifinal round of the King of the Ring tournament involving Rob Van Dam and Chris Jericho.
 The match went back and forth and both men earned momentum against each other.
 In the end, Jericho applied the Walls of Jericho on Van Dam, but the latter reached the ropes and executed a Five Star Frog Splash to advance to the final.

 The second match of the semifinal was between Brock Lesnar and Test.
 Lesnar dominated most of the match until Test got control and attempted a pumphandle slam on Lesnar but Lesnar ducked the move.
 Test attempted a big boot, but Lesnar countered with the F-5 for the victory.

-In the third match of the event, The Hurricane defended the Cruiserweight Championship against Jamie Noble.
-Hurricane dominated earlier part of the match until Noble got control.
-Hurricane regained momentum and finished Noble and went for the pin, but Noble's valet Nidia distracted the referee.
+In the third match of the event, The Hurricane defended the WWE Cruiserweight Championship against Jamie Noble.
+The Hurricane dominated earlier part of the match until Noble got control.
+The Hurricane regained momentum and finished Noble and went for the pin, but Noble's valet Nidia distracted the referee.
 Noble took advantage and executed a powerbomb and attempted a pin.
-Hurricane put his feet on the ropes, but Nidia knocked his feet and Noble won the title.
+The Hurricane put his feet on the ropes, but Nidia knocked his feet and Noble won the title.